 I have a sweet tooth, yes, a nearly monstrous one, but I also have a savory tooth, and a great big one at that.
 So big that I may have once powered my way through an entire box of Cheez Its in a single sitting (I may have also been up in the wee, pitch-black hours of the morning working on an English essay).
-If you’ve never tasted a Cheez It before, let me give you a little de-briefing about the (nearly notorious) savory cracker: salty + cheesy + crisp/crunchy = the best goddamn cracker around that doesn’t try to tote it’s dismal health benefits or myriad processed ingredients as something they aren’t; Cheez Its are essentially the devil’s handiwork, but in the best way possible.
-If you’ve ever had Flaming Hot Cheetos you may understand what I’m getting at… so savory and unnatural, but so satisfying (psychologically addictive? eeep) that you allow yourself an indulgent nibble once in a while, and subsequently throw your hands in the air when asked why you’re eating such obviously unhealthy junk, ‘who cares? not me right now.’
+If you’ve never tasted a Cheez It before, let me give you a little de-briefing about the (nearly notorious) savory cracker: salty + cheesy + so crisp/crunchy = the best goddamn cracker around that doesn’t even try to cover up it’s dismal health benefits or myriad processed ingredients with false marketing; the only ‘healthy’ thing about Cheez Its is the fact that the refined flour is fortified.
+From a nutritional standpoint, yes, okay, Cheez Its are essentially the devil’s handiwork, but from a more romantic, c’est la vie, perspective, that is precisely their charm!
+If you’ve ever had Flaming Hot Cheetos you may understand what I’m getting at… so savory and unnatural, but so satisfying (addictive? eeep…) that you allow yourself an indulgent nibble once in a while, and subsequently throw your hands in the air when asked by a loved one (or the other, more responsible, voice in your head) why you’re eating such obviously unhealthy junk, ‘who cares? not me right now.’

 The truth is that I do care a little bit right now, or at least more than I used to.
-I’ll definitely never outgrow my sweet and savory mammoth-sized teeth, but I no longer have as much of an allowance to spend on processed junk like Cheez Its (cue the figurative tears).
+I’ll definitely never outgrow my sweet and savory mammoth-sized teeth, but I no longer have as much of an allowance to spend on processed junk like Cheez Its.
+Also, quite simply, I just don’t feel too great after eating ‘junk’ food.
+I could throw out as many ‘you only live once’ quotes as I could possibly retrieve from the depths of Google, and all of them combined still wouldn’t cancel out the tummy ache and lethargy and brain fog that follow my rare bouts of unhealthy eating.
 Having said that, however, and as I’ve come to realize, you can take the Cheez Its out of the girl’s life, but you can’t take the Cheez Its out of the girl.
-And so, here we are, with a wagon-load of homemade Cheez Its (cheese-less Cheez Its at that).
+And so, here we are, with a wagon-load of homemade Cheez Its in tow (cheese-less Cheez Its at that).

 Makes two large batches (each batch = one baking-pan-sized sheet of crackers)